Red is also the Colour of our Carpet: Recent Awards Won by Cambridge Management Consulting

 World Communication Awards

 The World Communication Awards, now in its 25th year, continues to recognise excellence across telecommunications.
-Naaz Bax, Senior Partner and Chief of Staff at Cambridge MC, served as a judge and presented the prestigious Woman in Telecoms Award.
+Naaz Bax, Former Senior Partner and Chief of Staff at Cambridge MC, served as a judge and presented the prestigious Woman in Telecoms Award.
 This category celebrated the achievements of brilliant women in the industry, with the award going to Josephine Sarouk, Managing Director of Bayobab Group, for her invaluable contributions to telecommunications.

 DCD>Global Awards